KhiopsML/khiops-doc/docs/ui-docs/coclustering/dictionary.md

-##  Dictionary file
+#  Dictionary file

 ![](../../assets/images-khiops-guides/coclustering/image8.png)

 A dictionary file is a text file with the extension .kdic.
 It contains the definition of one or several dictionaries, each one describing the set of variables to use in a data analysis.
-See **Khiops Guide** for a detailed description of dictionaries and their management.
+See [`Dictionary files`](../../api-docs/kdic/dictionary-files.md) for a detailed description of dictionaries and their management.

 Khiops Coclustering allows to **Open** a **Dictionary file**.
 Opening a dictionary file amounts to loading its dictionaries into memory and making them available for data analysis.
 The **Save** and **Save as** actions write dictionaries to a dictionary file, whereas the **Close** action cleans the memory.
 The **Build dictionary from file** action builds dictionaries from data files and save them in a dictionary file.
 The **Reload dictionary file** action reads again a dictionary file, which may have been modified using an external text editor.
 The list of available dictionaries can be browsed using Khiops.